Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Cooling across the 2D-3D transition

-We run simulations using two different values of $\delta$ ($\delta=0.0104$ and $\delta = 0.104$), and begin by discussing the results of the small $\delta$ case.
-For the crystal with the smallest $\beta$ (or $\omega_r$), the potential energy quickly cools to $\sim 7$ mK, but further cooling proceeds at a prohibitively slow rate.
-Increasing $\beta$ to near the 2D-3D transition, significantly enhanced potential energy cooling is observed, consistent with the results from \cite{johnson2024}.
-We note that this is a regime which is uniquely well-suited to laser cooling of 2D crystals.
-For crystals with slightly smaller or slightly larger values of $\beta$, Doppler laser cooling of the potential energy becomes markedly less effective.
-Observing the cooling of the $\omega_r=2\pi\times220$ kHz crystal, it appears that, when $\delta$ is small, low $\beta$ 3D crystals suffer similar cooling obstacles as seen in 2D crystals.
+Further increasing the $\omega_r$ to $2\pi\times220$ kHz, the crystal becomes ellipsoidal and gains an appreciable axial extent.
+The associated cooling curve suggests that, when $\delta$ is small, low $\beta$ 3D crystals suffer similar cooling obstacles as seen in 2D crystals.
 In particular, the potential energy quickly cools to $\sim 6$ mK within a few milliseconds, but then cools at a significantly slower rate.
-Still, the cooling is notably more effective than for the $\omega_r=2\pi\times176$ kHz 2D crystal.
-We attribute this behavior to $f^z$-coupling, as the $\boldsymbol{E}\times\boldsymbol{B}$ modes in this crystal have substantial $f^z$ values.
-At $\omega_r =2\pi\times400$ kHz, the crystal's potential energy can be quickly cooled to $\sim$ 1 mK, owing to stronger $f^z$-coupling.
+Still, the cooling is notably more effective than for the $\omega_r=2\pi\times176$ kHz 2D crystal, likely due to $f^z$-coupling, as the $\boldsymbol{E}\times\boldsymbol{B}$ modes in this crystal have substantial $f^z$ values.
+At $\omega_r =2\pi\times400$ kHz, the crystal's potential energy can be quickly cooled to $\sim$ 1 mK, due to stronger $f^z$-coupling.
 Resonant mode coupling between the $\boldsymbol{E}\times\boldsymbol{B}$ and axial mode branches seems less likely to cause this rapid cooling, as there still exists a significant gap between branches at this value of $\omega_r$.
-However, additional work is needed to definitively evaluate the relative contribution of these two effects.
+However, three-mode coupling may play a role, and additional work is needed to definitively evaluate the relative contribution of these effects.
 For instance, cooling simulations using linearized versions of the forces would eliminate mode coupling and could, therefore, be compared to our full dynamics results to help to quantify the effects of resonant coupling.
 Finally, at $\omega_r=2\pi\times700$ kHz, the potential energy is cooled even faster.
 In this case, resonant mode coupling may play a significant role since there is no longer a frequency gap between branches.